 Mercy Ships Canada Corporate Donation Business Development Strategy (2014) – Mercy Ships is an international humanitarian organization.
 It has a mission to increase health care delivery throughout the world through the deployment of the world’s largest, non-governmental hospital ship.
 Mercy Ships Canada (MSCA) is one of 16 international offices.
 The primary purpose of this pro-bono project was for Wave Point Consulting to develop a strategy and implementation plan to retain and diversify the level of private sector and/or corporate participation in the organization, with the objective of increasing market share by strengthening the level of financial commitment from existing donors and diversifying the private sector donor base to support the ongoing domestic and international work of Mercy Ships.
 MSCA is now using the results of the project as the basis of the corporate fundraising program: learn more here.

 Maritime Policy, Regulatory & Environmental Analysis

-Marine Pilotage Review (Currrent) – In 2016, the federal government announced the Ocean Protection Plan to improve marine safety and responsible shipping, protect the environment, strengthen partnership with Indigenous communities, and to make investments in science for evidence-based decision-making.
+Marine Pilotage Review (2017) – In 2016, the federal government announced the Ocean Protection Plan to improve marine safety and responsible shipping, protect the environment, strengthen partnership with Indigenous communities, and to make investments in science for evidence-based decision-making.
 As part of this national strategy, the Government committed to reviewing the Pilotage Act to support the delivery of safe, efficient and environmentally sensitive pilotage services into the future.
-Darryl Anderson was engaged by Transport Canada to research and analyze the economic and competitiveness considerations concerning the costs borne by users in the provision of pilotage in Canada.
+Wave Point Consulting was engaged by the Aim Group to research and analyze the economic and competitiveness considerations concerning the costs borne by users in the provision of pilotage in Canada.
 The scope of the project included reviewing:

 - The economic impact of pilotage to illustrate the magnitude of these costs with respect to Canadian waterborne trade;